TuringBitChain/Document/A_short_statement_to_MicroVisionChain_participants.md

 As a result, the MicroVisionChain has become a project that cannot be developed under a legal framework and is unlikely to be popularized as a role model for public chains, but rather a microvision project released by several individuals with the primary need for short-term profit based on technical inventions of others, and therefore will likely lead to scamming of enthusiastic participants.
 In order to avoid the loss of data, money, time, and moral damage to well-intended and uninformed participants, we would like to briefly state our opposition position and the reasons for it.

-Anyone wishing to obtain detailed information can contact wszhang159@gmail.com privately with the topic label "microvisionchain".
+Anyone wishing to obtain detailed information can contact us privately by the mail: wszhang159@gmail.com with the topic label "microvisionchain".

-From: Inventors and Developer of the MetaTXID technology (Key of Layer1 UTXO Token of MicroVisionChain ) & Developer of the "cpuminer" used in the MicroVisionChain project.
+From: All Inventors and Developer of the MetaTXID technology (Key of Layer1 UTXO Token of MicroVisionChain ) & Developer of the "cpuminer" used in the MicroVisionChain project.